- Risk assessments and safe work method statements for excavation work

 - Appendix 2: Things to consider when assessing excavation work risks

-The University of the Sunshine Coast is committed to the health, safety and wellbeing of all staff, students, visitors, volunteers and contractors when at USC and / or engaged in USC activities.
+USC is committed to the health, safety and wellbeing of all staff, students, visitors, volunteers and contractors when at USC and / or engaged in USC activities.

 For the purpose of this guideline and in accordance with Excavation work - Code of Practice 2013 (p.
 5), excavation involves: ‘the removal of soil or rock from a site to form an open space, hole or cavity (of any size), using tools, machinery or explosives’.
 This includes any trenching activities.

-All workers, students, volunteers and Contractors must comply with this guideline when performing work that entails excavation.
+All workers, students, volunteers and contractors must comply with this guideline when performing work that entails excavation.

 The USC Executive has an overarching responsibility for ensuring the health and safety of workers, students, and other persons in USC workplaces or those that may be affected as a result of the undertaking of USC business.

 Cost Centre Managers have a responsibility to know their statutory obligations regarding work in their area that is impacted by excavation work.